Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Preliminaries

-\textbf{Return Decomposition} is proposed to decompose the long-term return feedback into a sequence of Markovian rewards in RL with delayed rewards~\citep{rudder,align_rudder} while maintaining the invariance of optimal policy~\citep{rudder}.
+\textbf{Return decomposition} is proposed to decompose the long-term return feedback into a sequence of Markovian rewards in RL with delayed rewards~\citep{rudder,align_rudder} while maintaining the invariance of optimal policy~\citep{rudder}.
 In the case of delayed reward setting, the agent can only observe some sparse delayed rewards.
-An extreme case is that the agent can only get an episodic non-zero reward $o_T$ at the end of each episode, i.e $o_{1:T-1}=0$ and $o_T \neq 0$, called episodic reward~\citep{randomized_return_decomposition}.
+An extreme case is that the agent can only get an episodic non-zero reward $o_T$ at the end of each episode, \ie, $o_{1:T-1}=0$ and $o_T \neq 0$, called episodic reward~\citep{randomized_return_decomposition}.
 In general, the observed rewards $o_t$ are delayed and usually harm policy learning, since the contributions of the state-action pairs are not clear.
-Therefore, RD is proposed to generate proxy rewards $\hat{r}_t$ for each time step, which is expected to be non-delayed, dense, Markovian, and able to clarify the contributions of the state-action pairs to the delayed feedback.
-Since RD is supposed to keep the policy invariant while using the proxy rewards, it obeys the return equivalence property~\citep{rudder}, resulting in a common structural assumption that,
+Therefore, return decomposition is proposed to generate proxy rewards $\hat{r}_t$ for each time step, which is expected to be non-delayed, dense, Markovian, and able to clarify the contributions of the state-action pairs to the delayed feedback.
+The work along this line shares a common assumption,

 where $R$ is the long-term return and $o_t$, $\hat{r}_t$ denote the observed delayed reward and the decomposed proxy reward for each time step, separately.